0dayz4dayz/0dayz4dayz/README.md

 - dismissed as "not a real issue" 🙄
 - banned from matrix chats 🚫 for mentioning vulnerabilities 🐛
 - $0.00 in bug bounty payments 💸
+- - rectal id scans for a few bits of silver for shit that affects billions

 so fuck it 🖕. here's the exploit 💣. maybe pay for bug bounties next time 💰. or at least buy me lunch 🍔.